MiamiCrypto/basketball-action-app/README.md

 🚀 How to Use

-Download the Sample VideoYou can download a demo basketball clip to test the app.
+Use the Built-in Sample Video or Upload Your OwnThe app includes a built-in sample clip (sample_clip.mp4) located in the test_videos/ folder.
+This video will load automatically if no upload is provided.

-➡️ Place it in the test_videos/ folder.
+Alternatively, you may upload your own .mp4 basketball clip directly through the app interface.

 Run the Streamlit App